STORYMIRROR

 The circumstances changed Veeir’s interest and destiny.
 Veeir realized lately “What is allotted cannot be blotted.
 Destiny always takes you to your destination.”

 He gave up his dream of being an international cricketer.
-"His life ambition now was to save people from each other"
+He lived to save humans from humans.

-One day, Veeir chased a thief in the forest.
-He heard a sound, "Veeir!
+One day, Veeir was chasing a thief in the forest.
+He heard a sound, “Veeir!
 Veeir!
-He took a look all around but none was there.
+He took a look all around but no one was there.
 He was exhausted searching for the offender and now the mystery of his name was called anonymously!
 He sat on a nearby rock and started looking around again.
 He noticed a cave in which a bright light was glowing and traveling in the entire forest.
-He got curious to know who could be there; he thought the same thief might have hidden there.
+He got curious to know who could be there he thought the thief might have hidden.
 He went inside the cave but there was no one inside.
 It looked very peculiar to him.
-Someone again called him, "Veeir!
-Veeir!"
+Someone again called him, “Veeir!
+Veeir!”

-The frustration was growing in him.
-He sat down again on the rock and was lost in his thoughts.
-Suddenly the same saint appeared before him who called himself a messenger of God in his dreams two years ago and blessed him with the ability to read other's minds.
-The saint said, "Oh, my dearest child!
-You have completed your mission."
+He was getting frustrated now.
+He sat down again on the rock and lost in his thoughts.
+Suddenly the same saint appeared before him who called himself a messenger of God in his dreams three years ago and blessed him with the ability to read other’s minds.
+The saint said, “Oh, my dearest child!
+You have completed your mission.”

 Veeir asked the saint, “So, the service to the nation was my mission?”